karwler/VertiRead/README.md

 Currently supported file formats are whatever SDL2_image and libarchive support.

 ## Build
-The CMakeLists.txt is written for at least CMake 3.12.4 with Clang, GCC, MinGW or MSVC which need to support C++ 20.
+The CMakeLists.txt is written for at least CMake 3.16.9 with Clang, GCC, MinGW or MSVC which need to support C++ 20.
-You can generate project files for a debug build by running CMake with the "-DCMAKE_BUILD_TYPE=Debug" option.
-Otherwise it'll default to a release build.
-By default the Program uses OpenGL 3.0 which can be switched to OpenGL ES 3.0 with "-DOPENGLES=ON" or entirely disabled with "-DOPENGL=OFF".
+By default the Program uses OpenGL with the lowest possible version which can be disabled with "-DOPENGL=OFF".
-Support for DirectX 11 and Vulkan 1.0 can be enabled by setting the options "-DDIRECTX=ON" and "-DVULKAN=ON".
+Support for Direct3D 11 and Vulkan 1.0 can be disabled by setting the options "-DDIRECT3D=OFF" and "-DVULKAN=OFF".

 ### Linux
 Most dependencies need to be installed manually.
 Installing the development packages for SDL 2, SDL_image 2, FreeType 2 and libarchive should be enough.